-This is part of my Oh My Bacon Grease!
-Series.
+This bacon breakfast casserole is part of my Oh My Bacon Grease! series.
 To see how it all began, click here.

 I’m working on filling up my bacon grease jar today so I followed my mother’s advice and decided to make her breakfast pizza, starring bacon.
-In it’s original form, this recipe could feed an army.
+In its original form, this recipe could feed an army.
 Literally.
 Mama made it on those mornings my dad or brother had friends over getting ready to go fishing, camping, canoeing, you name it.
 I made it a bit smaller but still large enough to feed company.
-If you like, you can use the small can of crescent rolls and half everything else to make it an 8×8.
+If you like, you can use the small can of crescent rolls and half everything else to make it an 8×8 baking pan.

-Open your can of crescent rolls and place them evenly in the bottom of a greased 9×13 inch pan.
+Open your can of crescent rolls and place them evenly in the bottom of a greased 9×13-inch casserole dish.